 Recent years have brought still more strategies to improve the overall health of our community.
 The free YMCA Diabetes Prevention Program addresses a true need in our area.
 It is offered in partnership with Bottino’s Shop-Rite and the Vineland City Hall.
 Participants unanimously report that they are able to improve their overall health through this project.
 Another impressive partnership is the Healthy Living Initiative.
 This began with investment by the Robert Wood Johnson Foundation and an affiliation with the Vineland Health Department which helped to bring a CDC grant for total funds of over one million dollars.
 The goal is to build a culture of health where we live, work, and play.
 For details and updates, please check www.healthylivingvineland.org.

-The year 2017 marks the proud 90th anniversary of our YMCA.
+This year (2017) marks the proud 90th anniversary of our YMCA.